Azure-Samples/active-directory-dotnet-daemon-certificate-credential/README.md

 The daemon will add items to its To Do list and then read them back.

-### Step 4:  Clean up the applications in the Azure AD tenant
+### Step 5:  Clean up the applications in the Azure AD tenant
-When you are done with running and understanding the sample, if you want to remove your Applications from AD and if you have keep your PowerShell ISE window opened, just run, in the same PowerShell ISE window:
+When you are done with running and understanding the sample, if you want to remove your Applications from AD just run:

-``CleanUp($apps)``
+``. .\Cleanup.ps1``

+Again you will be asked for your tenant ID.
 If you do that you also probably want to undo the changes in the `App.config` and `Web.Config`